In the future, we'll also offer features such as Hockey 101 and an expanded Team History.

 Evansville would not go on to defend its AAHL title, however, because the IceMen moved up to the "Low-AA" Central Hockey League for the 2010-2011 season.
 Former NHL player and longtime minor-league bench boss Rich Kromm was hired as the Evansville's new Head Coach and General Manager.
 The team continued to draw well at the box office but struggled in the standings, finishing last in the league with a 21-32-13 record.
 The season did end on a high note, as the team's final home game at Swonder (on March 26 with a record standing-room only crowd of 1704) was a 1-0 blanking of the Bloomington PrairieThunder - the first-ever home shutout in franchise history.

 Kromm and the IceMen took the show downtown for the 2011-2012 season, as the City of Evansville finally replaced the antiquated Roberts Stadium with a new state-of-the-art arena dubbed the Ford Center.
 It was there that Evansville truly fell in love with its hockey team, as the IceMen played to 4 crowds of more than 8000 people and ultimately finished an impressive 4th in CHL attendance in just their 4th season of existence.
 On the ice, the IceMen finally put together their first winning record in the regular season, finishing 4th overall at 40-22-4.
 Evansville was swept in the first round of the playoffs by the Missouri Mavericks, but the team's first season at the Ford Center was still undoubtedly an overwhelming success.

-The IceMen currently serve as the ECHL affiliate for the NHL's Columbus Blue Jackets and the AHL's Springfield Falcons.
-The team has been owned by Ron Geary since its inception in 2008.
-The Head Coach and Director of Hockey Operations is Jeff Pyle, who replaced Kromm after the 2012-2013 season.
-Home games are played at the Ford Center, with Swonder Ice Arena serving as the team's primary practice facility.
+The IceMen have been owned by Ron Geary since the franchise's inception in 2008.
+The current Head Coach and Director of Hockey Operations is Dwight Mullins, who replaced Pyle after the 2013-2014 season.
+The team's affiliation status for 2014-15 and beyond is still to be determined.
+All home games are played at the Ford Center, with Swonder Ice Arena serving as the team's primary practice facility.
 For information about tickets and arena seating, please scroll down!